anhado/OphiussaServerManager/README.md

 I used some code from:
 https://github.com/Bletch1971/ServerManagers

-Thanks for this project Bletch1971
+Thanks for this project Bletch1971 and some libraries in your project :)